ubclaunchpad/LP-website/handbook/project-management/sprints.md

 2. ✈️ **Overview:** At the start of the meeting, the lead gives general updates or comments overall progress (~1-2 minutes)
 3. 👋 **Standup:** Each member gives updates on their progress and reflects on their work during the previous sprint (~2-3 minutes/person)
     * Each member should bring up their accomplishments or difficulties they've had during the sprint with their assigned task
-    * The lead can make quick suggestions on future work baased each member's update
+    * The lead can make quick suggestions on future work based each member's update
 4. 🚀 **Action Items:** Finalize tasks that need to be done and assign work for everyone (~5-10 minutes)
     * [Define and create tasks](#tasks) as GitHub issues, and make sure each member has a task assigned (new or old) through a GitHub issue
 5. ❓ **Follow-up**: Leave some time after each meeting to help each other out with any issues, discuss the project, or just socialize!